Some guys don’t like to admit to an illness. We bury our heads in the sand, hoping it will go away.

 In our example above, my client had provided his Gleason score (3+4 pt2b), full details of treatment (prostatectomy) and follow-ups (yearly PSA blood tests).

-This shows how important it is to speak to all of the insurance companies and not just the one offering the cheapest “headline rate”
+For this reason, we talk to all of the insurers and not just the one offering the cheapest “headline rate.”

-In 3 years, the insurer would remove the loading and he would pay the normal price as someone in perfect health.
+In three years, the insurer will remove the loading, and he will pay the same price as someone in perfect health.

 lion.ie | making life insurance easier